AndrewReitz/velcro/README.md

     mvn archetype:generate \
     -DarchetypeArtifactId=velcro \
     -DarchetypeGroupId=com.andrewreitz.velcro \
-    -DarchetypeVersion=1.0.0-SNAPSHOT \
+    -DarchetypeVersion=1.0.0 \
     -DgroupId={your.package.name.here} \
     -DartifactId={appName} \
     -DapplicationName={AppName} \
     -Dversion=1.0

 Filling in the groupId, artifactId, and applicationName.
-Where groupId is the package you want for your application, artifactId should be your application name with no spaces and camel cased, and applicationName is the name of your application all one word.
+Where groupId is the package you want for your application, artifactId should be your application name with no spaces (ex. my-test-app), and applicationName is the name of your application all one word (ex.
+MyTestApp).

 cd into the directory that was created and run the following